 Depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more is often overlooked.
 It may occur in response to the disease (its symptoms and feared consequences), adverse effects of the treatments, or both.
 Patients receiving interferon can develop depression.
 Alopecia as a result of radiation therapy or chemotherapy can contribute to depression.
 Frank discussion of a patient’s fears can often relieve anxiety.
-Depression can often be treated effectively.
+Treatment of depression Treatment Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Exact cause is unknown... read more with drugs and/or psychotherapy can often be effective.

 Cytokine release syndrome (CRS) is related to but distinct from tumor lysis syndrome.
 Cytokine release syndrome occurs when large numbers of immune cells are activated and release inflammatory cytokines, including interleukin (IL)-6 and interferon gamma.
-It is a frequent complication of immune therapies such as bi-specific monoclonal antibodies or CAR-T-cells.
+It is a frequent complication of immune therapies Immune Therapy Systemic cancer therapy includes chemotherapy (ie, conventional or cytotoxic chemotherapy), hormone therapy, targeted therapy, and immune therapy (see also Overview of Cancer Therapy).
+The number... read more such as bi-specific monoclonal antibodies or CAR-T-cells.

 Clinical features include fever, fatigue, loss of appetite, muscle and joint pain, nausea, vomiting, diarrhea, rash, and headache.
 Tachypnea, tachycardia, hypotension, tremor, loss of coordination, seizures, and delirium may occur.